top of page

 Perfect Your Disc Golf Game With These 3 Release Angles

 Are you looking to improve your disc golf skills and take your game to the next level?
 Mastering the three basic release angles of disc golf – Flat, Hyzer, and Anhyzer – is the key to taking steps from a complete beginner onwards and beyond.
 Here, we will cover these three crucial angles and provide a few tips for perfecting your throwing technique to start landing your shots with an angle.
 Mastering these shots will help you throw discs around obstacles.
+In this guide, we will break down the three essential disc golf release angles and explain how they affect flight, control, and shot shaping.

 Avery Jenkins getting ready for a shot